 Disadvantages of Two Story Homes

 In addition to this, multi-story residences typically have a higher decibel level than single-story homes.
-The experience is often similar to living in a multi-story apartment building and listening to upstairs neighbours walk around their apartments.
-Attempting to watch TV downstairs while someone is walking around on squeaky floors in an upstairs bedroom or running a bath or shower in an upstairs bathroom, it can be highly distracting to try to watch television downstairs.
+In many cases, the feeling is analogous to that of residing in a multi-story apartment building and listening to one's neighbours wander around their units on higher floors.
+When someone is moving around on squeaky floorboards in an upstairs bedroom or is taking a bath or shower in an upstairs bathroom, it can be highly distracting to try to watch television downstairs.

 Get The Facts On All The Building Characteristics That Matter